 Yeah, I’ve got one coming up in two weeks and just did one a few days back.
 It’s hard to find the time, but I love the battles.

-We’ve been hearing some metro beats coming from you lately.
-Is this your new direction, or are you going to continue experimenting with other beats?
+We’ve been hearing some more metro beats from you lately — is this your new direction, or are you going to continue experimenting?

-I don’t really have one direction or plan.
-I just go with the flow.
+I don’t really have one direction or plan — I just go with the flow.
 Wherever the music takes me, that’s where I’ll go.
-There’s no real direction; we just see where the album takes us.
+There’s no set direction; we just see where the album takes us.

-One last question: where do you see yourself in ten years from now?
-Do you see kids in the picture?
+One last question: where do you see yourself in ten years?
+Are kids in the picture?

-I see myself making my music, staying current, and making a living off what I love to do.
-I’ll have all my tattoos finished—it’s going to take a few years.
-I need to get my arm finished, then start on my other arm and finish off my chest piece as well.
-After all my tours, I want to get into a good routine of getting up early, getting my exercise in, and eating well.
-At the moment, I’m really enjoying just getting up and eating whatever we can get.
+I see myself making music, staying current and making a living off what I love to do.
+I’ll have all my tattoos finished by then — it’s going to take a few years.
+I need to get my arm finished, then start on the other arm and finish off my chest piece.
+After all the touring, I want to get into a good routine of getting up early, exercising and eating well.
+At the moment I’m really just enjoying getting up and eating whatever we can get our hands on!
 Kids?
-Yeah, I want two kids—one boy and one girl—the boy first and then a little sister.
+Yeah, I want two — one boy and one girl, the boy first and then a little sister.

-Well, I have to say that I think you’re doing amazing!
-Between all of your tours, signings, and appearances, you’re managing to have an amazing relationship with Crystal while still getting involved with a worthy cause and making inspiring music with positive messages to your fans.
-Well done, keep it up!
+Well, I have to say you are doing amazingly.
+Between all the tours, signings and appearances, you’re managing a wonderful relationship with Crystal while getting involved with a worthy cause and making inspiring music with positive messages for your fans.
+Well done — keep it up!

 Thanks, much appreciated.